nhscc/elections.api.hscc.bdpa.org/README.md

       * The URI should look like this: `mongodb://localhost:your-port-number/my-test-db-name`, i.e. `mongodb://localhost:27017/test`
       * It is important that you include the name of the test database after the slash (you can just make something up) like in the above examples
    * Set `HYDRATE_DB_ON_STARTUP=true` to have the database you specified in the connect URI automatically configured and hydrated
-4. If you want to quickly test the API, run `npm test`
+5. If you want to quickly test the API, run `npm test`
-5. To run the API in development mode, run `npm run dev`
+6. To run the API in development mode, run `npm run dev`
    * If you're on Windows, run `npm run dev-windows` instead!
-6. If you set `HYDRATE_DB_ON_STARTUP=true` previously, navigate to the API's URI (details below) using your browser to finish setting up the database
+7. If you set `HYDRATE_DB_ON_STARTUP=true` previously, navigate to the API's URI (details below) using your browser to finish setting up the database
    * If you're using MongoDB Compass, you'll be able to visually explore the dummy database's data
-7. You can now interact with the API using your browser, [Postman](https://www.postman.com/), or otherwise
+8. You can now interact with the API using your browser, [Postman](https://www.postman.com/), or otherwise
-   * You should see a line on the console that looks like `ready - started server on <URI HEERE>`.
+   * You should see a line on the console that looks like `ready - started server on <URI HERE>`.
 Use that URI to access the API.

-> Note: if you choose to run the API with NODE_ENV=production, the database will
+> Note: if you choose to run the API with NODE_ENV=production or `npm start`, the database will
 > not be automatically setup nor hydrated.
 Better to run the API in development
 > mode (the default).